adbhitman/DistanceGPS/README.md

 # DistanceGPS
-Simple program to measure distane between two location by using gps.
+Simple program to measure distance between two locations by using GPS.

-In Screenshots_apk folder you can see program UI and example from website where is Tampa and Miami distance.
+In Screenshots_apk folder you can see the program UI and example from a website where is Tampa and Miami distance.
 Also you can download from this folder installable apk-file.
 Only permission is needed to use network- and gps permissions (fine location).
 Only gps location is used.